Bullous drug eruptions

 Although this eruption is usually acne-like with pustules, it can be bullous with either clear or blood-filled blisters (especially if due to iodine).
 Usually it develops after long term exposure to halogens (topical or oral iodine, oral bromide) and resolves slowly over weeks after ceasing the drug due to slow excretion through the kidneys.
 Acute or chronic renal failure is a risk factor, particularly for acute halogenoderma development such as after oral or intravenous iodine-containing radiocontrast medium for x-rays.
 Treatment may involve the use of intravenous fluids or oral fluid tablets to increase halogen excretion, topical or systemic corticosteroids and, if severe, ciclosporin.
 Formation of halogenoderma seems to involve accumulation of the halogen as well as a hypersensitivity/allergy.

-Cutaneous vasculitis usually presents as palpable purpura, i.e., a slightly raised nonblanching red-purple spotty eruption usually of the lower limbs that may also develop pustules and blood-filled blisters.
+Cutaneous small vessel vasculitis usually presents as palpable purpura, i.e., a slightly raised nonblanching red-purple spotty eruption usually of the lower limbs that may also develop pustules and blood-filled blisters.
 Approximately 10% of cases are due to drugs, developing 1-3 weeks after drug administration.

 The blisters, if present, are small and develop on top of the spots.
 There may be associated symptoms such as fever, muscle and joint pain and headache.